 Report of the July 2000 Hope College Conference on Designing the Undergraduate Curriculum in Communication

-This report, generated by the NCA co-sponsored Institute for Faculty Development in 2000, summarizes eight learning goals for the communication major and provides suggestions for how to to achieve them.
+This report, generated by the NCA co-sponsored Institute for Faculty Development in 2000, summarizes eight learning goals for the Communication major and provides suggestions for how to achieve them.